6.5. Recruitment and Hiring in Policing

 • Analytical Ability

 Every law enforcement department is different, although generally there are two basic ways departments administer the written test.
 The first is through an online testing service.
 The candidate registers online to take the test and then will go to a pre-determined location (such as a library) with a proctor, to take the written exam on a computer.
 The candidate can then send their exam score to a participating law enforcement agency, to which the candidate is applying.
 The second is through the law enforcement agency itself.
 The agency the candidate is testing for will post the written test date, and the candidate will respond to the agency and take the written test.
 Most agencies score the written test on site, and the candidate learns right there and then if they have a passing score to move forward in the testing process.
 Every agency also differs concerning the passing score.
-Most agencies require at least a seventy percent to pass the written test and move on in the hiring process.
+Most agencies require at least seventy percent to pass the written test and move on in the hiring process.
 Although there are no set rules as to the passing score, some agencies require seventy-five or eighty percent to pass the written test, it just depends on the individual agency.

 The written test is tough!
 There are no shortcuts for studying for it, except to sit down and put the time in.
-The best way to study is take one subject at a time, study one hour a night, and follow up with practice tests of the respective subject.
-List the areas of concern after grading the practice tests and move onto the next subject.
+The best way to study is to take one subject at a time, study one hour a night, and follow up with practice tests of the respective subject.
+List the areas of concern after grading the practice tests and move on to the next subject.
 After all subjects have been studied, go back and spend more time focusing on the areas of concern.
 A reasonable period needed to study for the written test is generally six to twelve months.

 Hiring Our Heroes